LasseRosenow/HAW-Hamburg-Typst-Template/templates/bachelor-thesis/README.md

 This is an **`unofficial`** template for writing a bachelor thesis in the `HAW Hamburg` department of `Computer Science` design using [Typst](https://github.com/typst/typst).

-## Required Fonts

-To correctly render this template please make sure that the `New Computer Modern` font is installed on your system.

 ## Usage

 To use this package just add the following code to your [Typst](https://github.com/typst/typst) document: